slackapi/bolt-python/docs/_future/listening_responding_functions.md

 Your app can use the `function()` method to listen to incoming function requests.
 The method requires a function `callback_id` of type `str`.
 This `callback_id` must also be defined in your [Function](/bolt-python/future/concepts#manifest-functions) definition.
 Functions must eventually be completed with the `complete()` function to inform Slack that your app has processed the function request. `complete()` requires **one of two** keyword arguments: `outputs` or `error`.
 There are two ways to complete a Function with `complete()`:

-* `outputs` of type `dict` completes your function **successfully** and provide a dictionary containing the outputs of your function as defined in the app's manifest.
+* `outputs` of type `dict` completes your function **successfully** and provides a dictionary containing the outputs of your function as defined in the app's manifest.
 * `error` of type `str` completes your function **unsuccessfully** and provides a message containing information regarding why your function was not successful.

 </div>